 Over the counter remedies, such as triple antibiotic ointment or vitamin A&D ointment, shouldn’t be overlooked in your search to cure your cat scratch.
 Depending on the severity, they may be the first line of treatment.
 If the cat scratch is from an unknown cat or one who spends his time outdoors, I would reach for the triple antibiotic ointment first after cleansing the wound and bypass the home remedies altogether — if you don’t know where a cat has been or what his claws have been into lately, triple antibiotic ointment offers a small bit of protection against possible infection as the wound heals.

-Do you have any tried-and-true home remedies for dealing with cat scratches?
+Do you have any tried-and-true home remedies for dealing with a cat scratch?
 We’d love to hear about them in the comments below!

 About Caitlin Seida: Owned by three cats and two dogs, she never met an animal she didn’t like.
 A Jill-of-All-Trades, she splits her workday as a writer, humane society advocate and on-call vet tech.
 What little free time she has goes into pinup modeling, advocating for self-acceptance, knitting and trying to maintain her haunted house (really!).